|The young and rugged Hugh Wheeler|

 The Big Clock by Kenneth Fearing is the only "trapped in an office building" mystery story that holds any excitement for me.
 It's far superior to this yeoman effort by Q. Patrick.
 No surprise that "Exit Before Midnight" has never been reprinted outside of the magazine.
 At least not according to my reference books and research.

 Once again we have a small cast of characters who are cut off from the rest of the world.
 In this case we have an invited group of guests who are to attend a skating party at the home of Theo Vanderloon.
-But only a few hours into the weekend there is a snowstorm that makes the roads impassable and the intense wind knocks out the electricity and presumably the telephone.
+Only a few hours into the weekend there is a snowstorm that makes the roads impassable and the intense wind knocks out the electricity and presumably the telephone.
 (Another power failure!
 Didn't Wheeler and Webb have better ideas than these cliches?)
-There are also no servants apart from a butler who must act as maid, cook and footman since the host has sent the servants away for the weekend.
+The butler must act as maid, cook and footman since the host has sent the other servants away for the weekend.
 He's the best character in the story.
 I watched him closely as he was clearly intended to be someone that was to be taken for granted yet it was obvious that the authors (author?) would make him a key player in the denouement.

 There is yet another routine romance (love at first sight no less), even more melodramatic dialog, and a bunch of stock characters including an opera singer who bursts into snippets of arias at the most ridiculous and inappropriate times and a young ingenue with the unfortunate name of Carmelite who actually says to her besotted lover "Take me away from all of this!"
 That was only one of the many examples of hackneyed speech that sent me into fits of eyeball rolling, head shaking and groaning.
 But this time the story works.
 And there is actually a bit of suspense.
 Although I easily managed to figure out one of the tricks in the story there was a final twist in the last few paragraphs that, although not truly surprising, did manage to elude me.